Coltsfoot: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Conclusion

-In conclusion, coltsfoot has a variety of bioactive chemicals that can have therapeutic benefits.
+In conclusion, coltsfoot has a variety of bioactive chemicals that can have benefits.
 However, its hepatotoxic characteristics highlight the need for more scientific investigation to determine its safety and possible health advantages.
 In the meanwhile, coltsfoot usage need to be done with prudence, ideally under medical supervision.

 References: